Student Arts Coalition

 The Student Arts Coalition plans, organizes and produces numerous events, tablings and marketing campaigns across campus focusing on advocating for the arts.
 These events focus on everyone's right to experience creativity and culture, express themselves creatively, and see their culture reflected in artistic expression.
 In addition, they connect our community through community-based arts activities that focus on cultural engagement and creative expression, which are integral to our community's social well-being and formation through meaningful activities.

 The Student Arts Coalition is in charge of developing, facilitating, and leading the Critical Conversations Series through the arts across campus.
 The inaugural event was hosted by the Boston College Theatre Department and FACES* Council.
 A reading and discussion of the play "Baltimore" written by Kirsten Greenidge took place on February 25, 2019, in the Robsham Theater.
 All Critical Conversations Series events are free and open to the public. * FACES, an anti-racist organization committed to educating the BC community on the issues of race, identity, and systems of power and privilege.

 Boston College Arts Journal

 In the fall of 2020, the BC Arts Insider blog will relaunch after a three-year hiatus.
 The journal will showcase artistic events on campus; the work of BC alumni artists around the world; the achievements of BC students, faculty, and staff; and give a voice to the opinions and ideas of students, faculty, and alumni artists.
-The Student Arts Coalition elects the Arts Review Journal's editorial staff, as well as assists with content, editing and promotion.
+The Student Arts Coalition assists with content, editing, and promotion.